microsoft/OrcasNinjaTeam/ora2pg-install/RHEL/README.md

 - Latest version of Oracle InstantClient, InstantClient SDK and InstantClient SQLPlus
   - If the _oracle-instantclient-basic*.rpm_, _oracle-instantclient-devel*.rpm_ and _oracle-instantclient-sqlplus*.rpm_ are present in the same folder as the script then those rpm files are used and latest version is not downloaded.
 So if your environment for some reason does not support the latest version of Oracle InstantClient, then download the desired version from Oracle download site ([x64](https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html) or [x36](https://www.oracle.com/database/technologies/instant-client/linux-x86-32-downloads.html)) and save them in the same folder as the script before running the installer.
-- Ubuntu OS comes with Perl already installed.
-The script checks and if not found the uses ```apt-get``` to install Perl.
+- RHEL/CentOS comes with Perl already installed.
+The script checks and if not found the uses ```yum``` to install Perl.
 - Latest version of Perl libraries for Oracle and PostgreSQL using ```CPAN```.
 - Latest version of Ora2Pg.
 Ora2Pg repo is copied under "$HOME/opt/ora2pg" path.